YuXiangLo/Bubblo/README.md

 <!-- This template is the placeholder of our project -->
 # 🎮 **Bubblo: A 2D Pixel-Perfect Platform Adventure!** 🌟

-**Bubblo** is an enchanting 2D platformer developed by six passionate students from **National Taiwan University**.
+**Bubblo** is an enchanting 2D platformer developed by five passionate students from **National Taiwan University**.
 Inspired by the timeless classics like *Mario* and *Kirby*, this game invites players to dive into a captivating world filled with vibrant pixel art, exciting gameplay, and challenging boss battles.

 ---